AkshayShil/dictionary/README.md

 # dictionary
-A dictionary written in C using JSON
+A dictionary written in JAVA